What is the UK Data Protection Act 2018?

 In addition, the Information Commissioner’s Office (ICO) is mentioned in the Act but is an independent authority set up to uphold information rights in the public interest, and its powers and responsibilities are set out in separate legislation.

-What Does the UK Data Protection Act 2018 Cover?
+What does the UK Data Protection Act 2018 cover?

 The UK Data Protection Act 2018 applies to all personal data, which is any information that can be used to identify an individual.
 This includes not only what is considered as “sensitive information”, but also names, addresses, phone numbers, IP addresses, and even online identifiers and location data.